cassiorsfreitas/blog/_posts/what-is-trpc.md

 ![End to end testing example -fullwidth](images/post11/idl.png)

 Then you can use the IDL compiler tool to generate the code stub to take care of the serialisation and deserialisation of the message for both the client and server sides.
-Is the same case for GraphQL nowadays: **code generation from the schema file**.
+It's the same case for GraphQL nowadays: **code generation from the schema file**.

 This solution was questioned a lot because it generates some negative effects such as the high coupling between the systems and a difficulty in debugging the calls.
-On the other hand, regarding internal APIs (gRPC) it is still a good solution to consider.
+At the same time, regarding internal APIs (gRPC) it is still a good solution to consider.
 But that's all for now.

 ## What is tRPC?